MewsSystems/developers/jobs/Backend/Task/CnbExchangeRateProvider/Architecture.md

 - **Development**: Local Docker Compose with Redis
 - **Production**: Containerized deployment with external Redis
 - **Console**: Standalone executable for batch operations

-## Monitoring and Observability

-- Health checks for CNB API and Redis connectivity
-- Prometheus metrics for performance monitoring
-- Structured logging with Serilog
-- Request tracing and correlation IDs